MetaCSV/MetaCSV/README.md

 It should provide a *MetaCSV reader* and a *MetaCSV writer*.

+It should not depend on non standard libraries (or modules) other than a library (or module) to read and write CSV files.

+If some formats are handled by the standard libraries (or modules), the MetaCSV library may provide a conversion to those formats.

 ## 1. Domain, key, value
 The `domain` column can be either `file`, `csv` or `data`.